6 Easy Steps To Make A Simple Drum Pattern

 1. Audio Samples

-You need high-quality samples to make a professional music, samples like kick, hi-hats, snare, clap and more.
+You need high-quality samples to make a piece of professional music, samples like kick, hi-hats, snare, clap and more.

 You may get redundancy and low-quality music, if you are using free samples, free samples are not well prepared.